IzzyBoop/izzyboop.github.io/_posts/2025-11-21-Get gud with mac monitor.md

     visible: false
 ---

 > As with all my other blogs, this was written for myself as an outlet to learn more about a specific subject.
 There may very well be better ways to do everything I do in this blog, and that's okay.
-Suckin at something is the first step toward bein sorta good at something...
+Suckin at something is the first step toward bein sorta good at something.
 {: .prompt-info }

 ## Introduction